Mattias Lindström (footballer): Club career

 Lindström played for SV Mattersburg from June 2008 to March 2009 before his contract was terminated.
 Thereafter, Lindström signed with GAIS.
 He joined Innsbruck in 2008, signing from Aalborg Boldspilklub of the Danish Superliga championship.
 Before moving to Denmark, Lindström played eight seasons for Swedish team Helsingborgs IF, for whom he debuted in 1997.
-In January 2010, he returned to his youthclub Helsingborgs IF and signed a three-year contract.
+In January 2010, he returned to his youth club Helsingborgs IF and signed a three-year contract.
 In 2013, he managed to score in all of the first 6 rounds of Allsvenskan - a new all-time record for Allsvenskan.

 International career

-Lindström played three times for the Sweden national football team.
+Lindström played three times for the Sweden men's national football team.
 He was part of the Sweden team that won the 2003 King's Cup.